 You can take this train by Japan Rail Pass with no restriction.
 I would like to show you the information about these trains.
 Continue reading →

 These limited express trains, Kamui and Lilac connect Sapporo (札幌) and Asahikawa (旭川).
-Kamui and Lilac run on exactly same segment.
+Kamui and Lilac run on exactly same route.
 The only difference is accommodation.
-Only Lilac has Green seat and Kamui does not.
+Lilac has Green seat and Kamui does not.
 But the reserved ordinary seat of Kamui is called “U seat”.
 It has better seat with some equipment.
 But it is a sort of Reserved Ordinary seat.
 So even Japan Rail Pass Ordinary can be used to take this seat.

 When you think about buying Japan Rail Pass, you may compare the price of Japan Rail Pass and a single fare.
 But it is very hard to get an exact fare because the fare rule of Japan Railway is so complicated.
 So I will give you some examples and consider which way has greater value.
 Continue reading →